Cloud Storage Device

 Various types of data can be referenced and stored as Web resources.
 This is referred to as object storage, which is based on technologies that can support a range of data and media types.
 Cloud storage device mechanisms that implement this interface can typically be accessed via REST or Web service-based cloud services using HTTP as the prime protocol.
 The Storage Networking Industry Association's Cloud Data Management Interface (SNIA's CDMI) supports the use of object storage interfaces.

 Cloud storage device mechanisms based on database storage interfaces typically support a query language in addition to basic storage operations.
 Storage management is carried out using a standard API or an administrative user-interface.

 This classification of storage interface is divided into two main categories according to storage structure, as follows.

 Traditionally, many on-premise IT environments store data using relational databases or relational database management systems (RDBMSs).
 Relational databases (or relational storage devices) rely on tables to organize similar data into rows and columns.
 Tables can have relationships with each other to give the data increased structure, to protect data integrity, and to avoid data redundancy (which is referred to as data normalization).
 Working with relational storage commonly involves the use of the industry standard Structured Query Language (SQL).

-A Cloud Storage Device mechanism implemented using relational data storage could be based on any number of commercially available database products, such as Oracle Database, Microsoft SQL Server, and MySQL.
+A cloud storage device mechanism implemented using relational data storage could be based on any number of commercially available database products, such as IBM DB2, Oracle Database, Microsoft SQL Server, and MySQL.